-In this, the second part of our two-part post dedicated to radiant green diamonds, we will explore some of history's most famous greens.
-If you missed the first part of this series, you can access it here, we explore a variety of key attributes starting with how these stones get their majestic color along with how certain secondary color modifiers positively affect value
+In this, the second part of our two-part post dedicated to natural green diamonds, we will explore some of history's most famous stones.
+If you missed the first part of this series, you can access it here, were we explore a variety of key attributes starting with how these stones get their majestic color along with how certain secondary color modifiers positively affect value

 The Dresden Green

 The Dresden Green is a truly magnificent 40.7 carat, pear cut, VS1 clarity, IIa grading, fancy green diamond.
 Even though it was cut prior to 1741, it managed to amaze GIA gemologists with the quality of its cut and finish, receiving a “very good” even by today’s rigid diamond grading standards.
 Another surprising characteristic of this stone is it's almost homogenous coloring throughout its body (a trait not commonly seen among natural green diamonds).

 Although great speculation has surrounded the origins of the Dresden Green, it is believed to have come from the Kollur Mine in India.
 The diamond’s history, however, is well documented from as early as 1741, when it was purchased by the King of Poland, Augustus III, during the 1741 Great Annual Easter Fair at Leipzig.

 A year later, the diamond was set as part of a badge fashioned for the Order of the Golden Fleece.
 In 1746, by King’s order, a new setting was created this time incorporating numerous small colorless diamonds, as well as another one of his famous diamonds, the Dresden White.